You Walk Past Friars Daily!

-In front of the Sweeten Alumni House, our bench was the first honor society bench on campus.
+In front of the Sweeten Alumni House, our bench was the first honor society bench to appear on campus.
 We also have a Friars Room on the first floor of College Hall

 CHALK it up to Friars!

 Friars also started another first on campus: we started the tradition of leaving chalk messages down Locust Walk and campus in celebration of new inductees each fall and spring

 Oldest Society on Campus